Regus logo

 Frequently Asked Questions

-How much does it cost to open a Regus franchise?
+How long does it take to break even with a Regus franchise?

 Interested in Regus?